pymc-devs/pytensor/doc/library/sparse/index.rst

 In the tutorial section, you can find a :ref:`sparse tutorial
 <tutsparse>`.

-The sparse submodule is not loaded when we import Aesara.
-You must import ``aesara.sparse`` to enable it.
+The sparse submodule is not loaded when we import Pytensor.
+You must import ``pytensor.sparse`` to enable it.

 The sparse module provides the same functionality as the tensor module.
 The difference lies under the covers because sparse matrices